 • Strive to improve patient care, reduce inequalities in healthcare delivery, and optimise the use of healthcare resources in our society.

-• Using appropriate structure, language and style.
+• Use appropriate structure, language and style.

 • Use appropriate strategies for learning that will prepare them for continued professional development throughout life, both as doctors and as responsible citizens.